-- approve the total performance related remuneration pool of the Group and its allocation among Business Units / companies. - inform, advise and support the Supervisory Remuneration Committee regarding the design, revision and the implementation of the remuneration policy both at Bank and Group level. - propose to the Supervisory Remuneration Committee the remuneration of the members of the BoD, top management personnel, as well as of the highest paid staff. - ensure compliance of the remuneration policy and its application with current laws and regulations. - while executing its duties, take into account the long-term interests of the shareholders, promote sound and prudent management and prevent or minimize any conflicts of interest that might arise. - directly supervise the remuneration of key management personnel of Internal Audit, Compliance and Risk Management and to approve the remuneration of other key management personnel.
-Specifically for the heads of Internal Audit and Compliance, the Committee will act after consulting with the Audit Committee - provide, when appropriate, adequate information regarding its activities to the General Assembly.
+- approve the total performance related remuneration pool of the Group and its allocation among Business Units / companies. - inform, advise and support the Non-Executive Directors regarding the design, revision and the implementation of the remuneration policy both at Bank and Group level. - propose to the Non-Executive Directors, the remuneration of the members of the BoD and the executives who fall under the scope of the respective remuneration policy both at Bank and Group level, i.e. top management executives, risk takers, individuals whose total remuneration takes them into the same remuneration level as the aforementioned categories, individuals who perform control duties, individuals whose professional activities have a significant impact on the Bank's risk profile. - ensure compliance of the remuneration policy and its application with current laws and regulations. - while executing its duties, take into account the long-term interests of the shareholders, promote sound and prudent management and prevent or minimize any conflicts of interest that might arise. - directly supervise (assess and approve) the remuneration of key management personnel of internal control functions (e.g. Internal Audit, Compliance, Risk Management Financial Control).
+For the heads of Internal Audit and Compliance, the Committee will act after consulting with the Audit Committee, while for the Chief Risk Officer the Committee will act after consulting with the Risk Committee - approve the remuneration of other key management personnel, and the CEOs of the most significant subsidiaries even if they do not fall under the scope of the Bank of Greece Act 2650/19.1.2012. - consider and recommend to the Non-Executive Directors of the BoD any payment or compensation commitment to be made to an executive member of the BoD on termination of his/her office. - approve all exposures of BoD members, Executive Board Members, Management Committee members, Legal Counsel, Heads of Internal Audit, Compliance & Risk Management (excluding Remuneration Committee members whose exposures are approved by the Non-Executive Directors of the Board) and ensure that the exposures granted and their terms are compliant with current laws and regulations - provide, when appropriate, adequate information regarding its activities to the General Assembly.